Operator Learning for Consolidation: An Architectural Comparison for DeepONet Variants: Model architectures

 Fourier feature embedding maps low-dimensional inputs, such as spatial coordinate $ z $ and time $ t $ in our case, into a higher-dimensional space using sinusoidal functions of multiple frequencies.
 Formally, each input is transformed via:

-where $\textbf{v}$ is the input feature vector (trunk net input in this problem) of length $k$ and $\gamma (\textbf{v})$ is the embedded Fourier feature vector with a length of $2m$. $\mathbf{B}$ is a $m$ by $k$ matrix of frequencies, sampled from $\mathcal{N}(\mathbf{0},\sigma^2I)$.
-The tunable hyperparameters $m$ and $\sigma$ are pre-specified before the neural network training.
+where $\textbf{c}$\nomenclature{$\textbf{c}$}{The input feature vector for the Fourier feature embedding function} is the input feature vector (trunk net input in this problem) of length $k_f$\nomenclature{$k_f$}{The length of the input feature vector $\textbf{c}$ for Fourier embedding}, and $\gamma (\textbf{c})$ is the embedded Fourier feature vector with a length of $2m_f$. $\mathbf{B}$\nomenclature{$\mathbf{B}$}{The matrix of frequencies used in Fourier feature embedding} is a $m_{f}$\nomenclature{$m_{f}$}{The hyperparameter for Fourier embedding size} by $k_{f}$ matrix of frequencies, sampled from $\mathcal{N}(\mathbf{0},\sigma_f^2I)$.
+The tunable hyperparameters $m_f$ and $\sigma_f$\nomenclature{$\sigma_f$}{The standard deviation for sampling the frequency matrix $B$} are pre-specified before the neural network training.
 This embedding introduces periodic features that enrich the input representation, allowing neural networks to approximate functions with high variation.
 Leveraging the Fourier feature embedding, we propose the following architecture:

 \begin{itemize} \item \textbf{Model 4 (\Cref{fig:mod4}):} The DeepONet architecture is the same as Model 3; however, the Fourier feature embedding maps the input $(z, t, C_v)$ into a higher-dimensional latent space before it is passed to the trunk net.
 This embedding transforms the original low-dimensional input into a richer representation using sinusoidal functions of varying frequencies, enabling the trunk net to learn functions with large variations. \end{itemize}